Regulatory B cell

 Regulatory B cells (Bregs or B_{reg} cells) represent a small population of B cells that participates in immunomodulation and in the suppression of immune responses.
-The population of Bregs can be further separated into different human or murine subsets such as B10 cells, marginal zone B cells, Br1 cells, GrB^{+}B cells, CD9^{+} B cells, and even some plasmablasts or plasma cells.
+The population of Bregs is highly heterogeneous and can be separated into different subsets such as B10 cells, memory B cells, transitional B cells, marginal zone B cells, Br1 cells, GrB^{+}B cells, CD9^{+} B cells and even some plasmablasts or plasma cells, with reported phenotypic differences between subsets described in humans and mice.
 Bregs regulate the immune system by different mechanisms.
 One of the main mechanisms is the production of anti-inflammatory cytokines such as interleukin 10 (IL-10), IL-35, or transforming growth factor beta (TGF-β).
 Another known mechanism is the production of cytotoxic Granzyme B. Bregs also express various inhibitory surface markers such as programmed death-ligand 1 (PD-L1), CD39, CD73, and aryl hydrocarbon receptor.
 The regulatory effects of Bregs were described in various models of inflammation, autoimmune diseases, transplantation reactions, and in anti-tumor immunity.

 History

-In the 1970s it was noticed that Bregs could suppress immune reaction independently of antibody production.
+The history of Breg research is can be described as progressing through four eras: early functional discovery (1960s–1990s), term coining and initial phenotypic characterization (2000s), mechanistic and therapeutic expansion (2010s), and the current omics-driven phase (2020s–onwards).
+In the 1960s-1970s it was noticed that B cells could suppress immune reaction beyond antibody production.

 In 1996 Janeway's group observed an immunomodulation of experimental autoimmune encephalomyelitis (EAE) by B cells.
 Similar results were shown in a model of chronic colitis one year later.
 Then a role of Bregs was found in many mouse models of autoimmune diseases as rheumatoid arthritis or systemic lupus erythematosus (SLE).